 The use of synthetic HGH therapy has been shown in studies to speed up healing time at skin graft removal sites in burn victims.
 Moreover, animal studies have also shown the benefit of using systemic GH to accelerate wound healing.

-Although the above mentioned studies offer a proof of principle, you should note however that none of the available studies were done on healthy elderly men or women interested in the aesthetic effects that HGH has on the skin.
+Although the above-mentioned studies offer proof of principle, you should note however that none of the available studies were done on healthy elderly men or women interested in the aesthetic effects that HGH has on the skin.
 Studies on healthy elderly subjects report improvement in body composition.
 This improvement is however coupled with undesirable effects.
 Furthermore, it is well known that in conditions of excess HGH production, the skin actually becomes too thick and rough.
-This is an effect not conducive with the desired results of youthful skin.
+This is an effect not conducive to the desired results of youthful skin.

 What are the risks and side effects of using synthetic HGH?